aoicrynn/aoicrynn/README.md

 </p>
 <h3 align="center">Fandoms 'n Interests</h3>
 <p align="center">
-Mouthwashing, FAITH, CRK, Project Sekai, Vocaloid, UTAU, Hatoful Boyfriend, ZZZ, and more!</p>
+Ride The Cyclone, EPIC, VOCALOID/UTAU, Mouthwashing, FAITH, CRK, and more!!!</p>
 <p align="center">
 If you're into any of these fandoms, please int with me..
 </p>